Hariharan Chandrashekar

 Dr. Hariharan Chandrashekar is an Indian ecological economist, founding and presiding over urban people-led movements for urban sustainability on water and energy, a mentor for green enterprise and entrepreneurs, and enabler of industry directions on sustainability and resilience, at the building scale and the city scale.

-His current preoccupation has been with the pioneering citizen action initiative, WOW Action Forum and the multi-city WOW Partner City Network that spans cities across South Asia, Africa and the Americas to help citizens and bulk water-users adopt local solutions for water efficiency.
-The WOW Mission also extends to encouraging and driving public demonstration activity for inspiring water and energy conservation among lay Water-users.
-WOW is a citizen-led action for demand-side water management with voluntary compliance and solutioning sustainable options for saving water, money, energy and carbon.
+Chandrashekar is involved with the WOW Action Forum and the multi-city WOW Partner City Network that engages with cities across South Asia, Africa and the Americas to assist communities in adopting water efficiency.
+WOW Mission promotes public demonstrations designed to encourage water and energy conservation.
+WOW is a citizen-led action for demand-side water management with voluntary compliance and creating solutions for sustainability options for saving water, money, energy and carbon.

-He mentors green leadership Programmes for Indian industry and academia under the umbrella of SAANSS and Foundation Green.
-He is also driving a series of Sustainability Peer Reviews for projects that aspire to go deep green with Net Zero Water and Energy guidelines.
+He mentors green leadership Programmes for Indian industry and academia under the umbrella of CII IGBC and IPA as well as ISHRAE.
+He also guides projects across that aspire to go deep green with Net Zero Water and Energy guidelines.